job-streamer/job-streamer-docs/src/content/job-config.md

 # Job config
 ## Exclusive execution
-There are cases where it is incovinient for a job to be executed simultaneously.
+There are cases where it is incovenient for a job to be executed simultaneously.
-In order not to be execute a job simultaneously, turn on "Exclusive execution" in the "Shedule settings" panel of the "Settings" tab of the job details page.
+In order not to be execute a job simultaneously, turn on "Exclusive execution" in the "Schedule settings" panel of the "Settings" tab of the job details page.
 \# Notice that if you turn on this setting, multiple executions will not be fired even if they are scheduled.
-\# A function, that dispatch a job again as soon as previous job is over, has not been inplemented.
+\# A function, that dispatch a job again as soon as previous job is over, has not been implemented.

 ## Monitor job execution
 You can configure job execution monitoring in the "Settings" tab.